Please register or login to continue

 Franc68Lorient Montaner

-'We do not fear death, but the thought of death'.—Seneca
+'We do not fear death, but the thought of death’. —Seneca

-Perhaps, you will deem me indubitably mad in the end, or even question the essential relevance of my inconceivable tale told—but I am not mad at all!
-I was an actual witness to the insanity that had endured in that ancient castle of the innumerable victims that were murdered so tragically.
-They are the interminable clamours that haunt the abominable castle, with such consequential effects draining the wonted thoughts of the guests that seldom visit the castle.
-Horror has only a moral boundary to transgress that manifests suddenly, within the guilt of that unpardonable act of murder.
+Perhaps you will deem me indubitably mad in the end, or even question the essential relevance of my inconceivable tale—but I am not mad at all!
+I was an actual witness to the insanity that had endured in that ancient castle, where innumerable victims were murdered so tragically.
+They are the interminable clamours that haunt the castle, with such consequential effects draining the thoughts of the guests who seldom visit the castle.

-Verily, if I had known the unbearable terror of sanguinolency that had awaited me upon that ineffable night, I would have never—never—visited that illusory abode of the lingering souls of agony and despair.
-Hence, the voices of the phantoms of defunction still are heard in my head ringing, with the engrossing solitude that surrounds me in the unyielding nightmare I fear daily.
-Therefore, I shall proceed to relate to the curious reader this enthralling, chilling, peculiar tale of horror that will compel you to read—but at your absolute discretion.
+Hence, the voices of the phantoms of death are still heard in my head, ringing with the engrossing solitude that surrounds me in the unyielding nightmare I fear daily.
+I shall proceed to relate to the curious reader this enthralling, chilling, peculiar tale of horror that will compel you to read—but at your absolute discretion.

-The night was tenebrous and cold, when I had arrived by carriage at the castle of the Spanish count in the year 1825.
+The night was tenebrous and cold when I arrived by carriage at the castle of the Spanish count in the year 1825.
 He had requested my immediate service as a solicitor, and I was obliged to assist in that request.
-In his private correspondence I was apprised only of his expressed desire to have a representative of a noble reputation from England to handle his discreet affairs.
-I had dressed warm for the occasion, and along the road I had glanced at the marvellous view of the rustic landscape that I enjoyed during my adventures abroad.
-I had been momentarily staying in Córdoba, since I arrived in Spain from Madrid.
-I was expecting to not tarry much, and was looking forward to travel to Seville for intimate leisure.
+In his private correspondence, I was apprised only of his expressed desire to have a representative of noble reputation from England handle his discreet affairs.

-I had been told about the unique splendour of the historic castle, and its striking image that imposed upon the small village below the hillside.
-Never—did I undoubtedly imagine, such ghastly sequence of dread I would experience afterwards.
-I was forewarned by the suspicious villagers of the ghost of Zaida, who had dwelt in the castle and the frequent echoes that originated from the castle as well.
-I was ill-prepared to confront the deplorable madness that had happened, in that awful asylum of the insane and forsaken, but I proceeded with my duties.
-Herefore, I had assumed that I would encounter this sort of fictional gossip and these unusual and creative fables of myth.
-I had thought much of the numerous tales of folklore in England, and its insoluble mysteries yet to unfold that made the denizens quail.
-Europe was full of these plentiful and embellished abnormalities that the sanctimonious clergymen had emphasised their denotation and continuity.
+I was ill-prepared to confront the deplorable madness that had taken place in that awful asylum of the insane and forsaken, but I proceeded with my duties.
+Henceforth, I assumed I would encounter such fictional gossip and unusual, creative fables of myth.
+I thought much of the numerous tales of folklore in England, with their insoluble mysteries yet to unfold, which made the denizens quail.
+Europe was full of these plentiful and embellished abnormalities that the sanctimonious clergymen had emphasised in their denotation and continuity.

-The elderly man was merely a sedulous servant of the castle, and when I had enquired about the respected nobleman I sought, his response was very brief and lukewarm.
+The elderly man was merely a sedulous servant of the castle, and when I enquired about the respected nobleman I sought, his response was very brief and lukewarm.

 'He is presently sleeping, sir!'

-'Could you be so kind to inform him that I have arrived at the castle?'
+'Could you be so kind as to inform him that I have arrived at the castle?'
 I asked.

 'Of course, sir!'